Please use a modern browser to view this website. Some elements might not work as expected when using Internet Explorer.

 Onboard Comfort & Entertainment

-A charter on Watermachine is comfortable and convenient thanks to the provided amenities, particularly a steam room, all you need to relax muscles and reduce stress.
+A charter on Watermachine is comfortable and convenient thanks to the provided amenities such as a steam room, all you need to relax muscles and reduce stress.

-Whatever your activities on your charter, you'll find some impressive features are seamlessly integrated to help you, particularly Wi-Fi connectivity, allowing you to stay connected at all times, should you wish.
+Whatever your activities on your charter, you'll find some impressive features are seamlessly integrated to help you such as Wi-Fi connectivity, allowing you to stay connected at all times, should you wish.
 You can stay comfortable on board whatever the weather, with air conditioning during your charter.

 Performance & Range